100+ datasets found

 Description

-The homeowner vacancy rate in the United States reached its lowest value in 2022, followed by an uptick in 2023.
+The homeowner vacancy rate in the United States reached its lowest value in 2022, followed by an increase in the next two years.
 The rate shows what share of owner-occupied housing units were vacant and for sale.
 That figure peaked in 2008, when nearly three percent of homes were vacant, and gradually fell below one percent after the 2020 housing boom.
 Homeownership is a form of living arrangement where the owner of the inhabited property, whether apartment, house, or type of real estate, lives on the premises.
 Due to usually high costs associated with owning a property and perceived advantages or disadvantages associated with such a long-term investment, homeownership rates differ greatly around the world, based on both cultural and economic factors.
-In Europe, Romania is the country with the highest rate of homeownership, while the lowest homeownership rate was observed in Switzerland.
-Homeownership attitude in the U.S. Individuals may have very different opportunities or inclination to become homeowners based on nationality, age, financial status, social status, occupation, marital status, education or even ethnicity and whether one is local-born or foreign-born.
-In 2023, the homeownership rate among older Americans was higher than for younger Americans.
+Homeownership attitude in the U.S. Individuals may have unique opportunities or inclinations to become homeowners based on nationality, age, financial status, social status, occupation, marital status, education, or even ethnicity and whether one is local-born or foreign-born.
+In 2024, the homeownership rate among older Americans was higher than for younger Americans.
 In the U.S., homeownership is generally believed to be a good investment, in terms of security (no risk of eviction) and financial aspect (owning a valuable real estate property).
 In 2023, there were approximately 86 million owner-occupied housing units, a stark increase compared to four decades prior.
 Why is homeownership sentiment low?
 The housing market has been suffering chronic undersupply, leading to a surge in prices and eroding affordability.
 In 2023, the housing affordability index plummeted, reflecting the growing challenge that homeowners face when looking for property.
 Insufficient income, savings, and high home prices are some of the major obstacles that come in the way of a property purchase.
-Though affordability varied widely across different metros, just about 15 percent of U.S. renters could afford to buy the median priced home in their area.
+Though affordability varied widely across different metros, just about 15 percent of U.S. renters could afford to buy the median-priced home in their area.

 Housing Inventory Estimate: Vacant Housing Units in the United States